Fluorinated gases

-Fluorinated gases (F-gases) are chemical compounds containing fluorine that are gases near room temperature.
+Fluorinated gases (F-gases) is a term used by regulators to refer to fluorinated greenhouse gases.
+Major classes include hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulphur hexafluoride (SF6).
+They are used in refrigeration, air conditioning, heat pumps, fire suppression, electronics, aerospace, magnesium industry, foam, and high voltage switchgear.
+Their use is regulated due to their strong global warming potential.

+Chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) also contain fluorine and are often found in gas form, but are not generally described as fluorinated gases.

 Types of F-gases

 The most common F-gases are hydrofluorocarbons (HFCs), which contain hydrogen, fluorine, and carbon.
-They are used in a multitude of applications including commercial refrigeration, industrial refrigeration, air-conditioning systems, heat pump equipment, and as blowing agents for foams, fire extinguishants, aerosol propellants, and solvents.
-HFC-134a (1,1,1,2-Tetrafluoroethane) has grown to become the most abundant HFC in earth's atmosphere as of year 2015.
+They are used heat-exchange applications including refrigeration, air-conditioning systems, heat pump equipment, and as blowing agents for foams, fire extinguishants, aerosol propellants, and solvents.
+HFC-134a (1,1,1,2-Tetrafluoroethane) has grown to become the most abundant HFC in Earth's atmosphere as of year 2015.

-Perfluorocarbons (PFCs) are the compounds consisting of fluorine and carbon.
-They are widely used in the electronics, cosmetics, and pharmaceutical industries, as well as in refrigeration when combined with other gases.
+Perfluorocarbons (PFCs), compounds consisting only of fluorine and carbon, are used in the electronics industries, as well as in refrigeration when combined with other gases.
 PFCs were commonly used as fire extinguishants in the past and are still found in older fire protection systems.
 They are also a by-product of the aluminium smelting process.
-PFC-14 (Carbon tetrafluoride - CF4) has grown to become the most abundant PFC in earth's atmosphere as of year 2015.
+PFC-14 (carbon tetrafluoride (CF4) was grown the most abundant PFC in earth's atmosphere as of the year 2015.

 Sulphur hexafluoride (SF6) is used primarily as an arc suppression and insulation gas.
-It can be found in high-voltage switchgear and is used in the production of magnesium.
+It can be found in high-voltage switchgears and is used in the production of magnesium.

 Nitrogen trifluoride (NF3) is used primarily as an etchant for microelectronics fabrication.

+Besides the F-gases listed above, which are regulated under the Kyoto Protocol, the UNFCCC "strongly [encourages]" emissions and removals reporting for fluorinated gases where "100-year global warming potential values are available from the IPCC but have not yet been adopted by the COP."
+As of 2024, the European Union considers a number of additional compounds, including selected hydrofluoroethers, fluoroalcohols, hydrofluoroolefins, hydrochlorofluoroolefins, and perfluorinated substances such as trifluoromethylsulfur pentafluoride, to be F-gases for reporting purposes.